coisir-lunnainn/website/src/data/pages/about.md

 order: 2
 menu_title: About
 slug: about
-visible: true
+visible: false
 ---

 Còisir Lunnainn was founded in 1891 and is proud to be the world's oldest Scottish Gaelic choir.
+We're a friendly non-auditioned choir, and we're always looking for new members!

 We rehearse on Tuesdays at 7:30pm at Crown Court Church hall in Covent Garden, London.